 Mode of delivery

 A blended learning approach, utilising the online learning platform Moodle, is adopted for the delivery of most of the units, comprising off-campus learning components and a residential session at Avondale College of Higher Education (Lake Macquarie Campus), or other designated centre, in July each year.
-The residential session provides opportunity for students to be involved in significant student-lecturer and student-student interaction.
+The residential session provides the opportunity for students to be involved in significant student-lecturer and student-student interaction.

 Lecturers and the course coordinator are available to communicate with students by phone or email.